Info Source 2024 : Library and Archives Canada

 Information on the copying of audiovisual and motion picture film holdings to ensure their preservation for future use and research.

-Document Types:
+Document types:

-Policy, strategy, and work order documentation.
+Policy and strategy documents, work order documentation.

-Record Number: LAC DHC 300
+Record number: LAC DHC 300

-Conservation
+Conservation (CoR)

 Description: